-Entry Criteria Grade 7 at GCSE Chemistry Or a grade 7( in both papers) of the Chemistry aspect of the combined science and a grade 6 in maths Qualification Type: A Level What is Chemistry?
+Entry Criteria Grade 7 7combined science or 6 in Separate Science and a grade 6 in maths Qualification Type: A Level What is Chemistry?
 Chemistry makes you think about why things happen.
 It is an enjoyable practical subject.
 As well as being fundamental in our daily lives, chemistry is a fundamental subject in science.
 In different areas it overlaps with biology and medicine, with physics and engineering, and with geology and earth science.
 What type of students succeed at Chemistry?
 Students that enjoy developing their understanding of the world and are keen to use logic and enquiry to answer complex questions.
 What skills does Chemistry develop?
 The skills assessed through the Practical Endorsement cover the areas of Planning and Implementing, specifically the following: Independent thinking, Use and application of scientific methods and practices, Research and referencing, Use of Instruments and equipment.
 Where can Chemistry lead me: University Courses Chemistry opens many doors and is essential for Medicine, Dentistry, Veterinary Medicine, Chemical Engineering, Biochemistry, Pharmacy and Geochemistry just to mention a few.
 It is also useful for courses such as Physiotherapy and Environmental Sciences.
-Where can Chemistry lead me: Career Opportunities Less than a third of chemistry degree graduates get a job working in the laboratory or have jobs that are closely related to their studies.
+Where can Ch e mistry lead me: Career Opportunities Less than a third of chemistry degree graduates get a job working in the laboratory or have jobs that are closely related to their studies.
 If you decide not to pursue a career in a chemistry graduate scheme, there is still a realm of different opportunities that are open to you.
-Structure of the Course: A-level Chemistry covers aspects of inorganic, organic and physical chemistry and expands on the practical skills developed at GCSE.
+Structure of the Course: A Level Chemistry covers aspects of inorganic, organic and physical chemistry and expands on the practical skills developed at GCSE.
 The work is covered in 6 modules.
 Module1 Development of practical skills in chemistry.
 Module2 Foundations in chemistry.
 Module3 Periodic table and energy.
 Module4 Core organic chemistry.
 Module 5 Physical chemistry and transition elements.
-Module 6 Organic chemistry and analysis Assessment Structure: A-level has 3 Papers Paper 1: Periodic Table, elements and physical chemistry 2 Hours 15 minutes, Paper 2 Synthesis and Analytical techniques, 2 hours and 15 minutes, Paper 3 Unified chemistry,90 minutes.
+Module 6 Organic chemistry and analysis Assessment Structure: A Level has 3 Papers Paper 1: Periodic Table, elements and physical chemistry 2 Hours 15 minutes, Paper 2 Synthesis and Analytical techniques, 2 hours and 15 minutes, Paper 3 Unified chemistry,90 minutes.
 This covers content of all 6 modules.